roshangautam/shazam/README.md

 ## Roadmap

 - [x] Publish build artifacts
-- [ ] Add Test Projects
+- [ ] Add ILMerge to plugins project
 - [ ] Add Stylecop
+- [ ] Add Sample Console Apps
+- [ ] Add Sample Test Projects
+- [ ] Add Wiki
 - [ ] Build and add CRM dotnet tool to perform common solution actions like import/export solutions, packages and configuration data
-- [ ] Add Wiki
+- [ ] Add frameworks for server and client to provide a documented and structured way to add business logic to server and client projects.